 Blog

-Fintech has more conferences competing for the same buyers than almost any other B2B category — banks, payments processors, neobanks, card networks, and infrastructure vendors all chase the same finite pool of CROs, heads of payments, and compliance leaders.
-Picking the wrong three events can burn a quarter's travel budget with nothing to show for it.
-Here's what the calendar actually looks like in 2026, and how to work it.
+The best fintech events in 2026 and 2027 are not the ones with the biggest stages – they're the ones where your buyers actually show up.
+Fintech has more conferences competing for the same CROs, heads of payments, and compliance leaders than almost any other B2B category.
+Banks, payments processors, neobanks, card networks, and infrastructure vendors all chase the same finite pool.
+If you're building a shortlist of fintech events – or scanning for the best payment events for a US-first motion – the calendar is crowded, and picking the wrong three shows can burn a quarter's travel budget with nothing to show for it.
+Here's what the rest of 2026 looks like, how 2027 will likely land, and how to work the room.
+For adjacent tech shows outside fintech, see tech conferences 2026.

 people sitting on chair inside room